SEMICeu/SDG-sandbox/process_and_method/methodology/phase3.md

 <details>
   <summary><b>Example(s)</b></summary>

-Example of information shared related to the data model (Issue #29); The address information concerning administrative units could benefit from using NUTS URI to improve interoperability.
-In addition to ISA codes already used to describe addresses, NUTS URI would bring new properties to describe the location.
+Example of an implementation (Person Condition Register and Registration Register) shared by Germany: see issue #89.

 </details>

 ## `Step 7` Identify and analyse models used or standardised elsewhere

 **Key activities**
-> The [<b>editors</b>](../stakeholders#editors) analyse european initiatives to standardize exchange of information
+> The [<b>editors</b>](../stakeholders#editors) analyse European and global initiatives to standardize exchange of information

 <details>
   <summary><b>Description</b></summary>

-  In parallel with `step 6`, the editors document any european initiatives that aim at standardizing data exchanges across member states.
+  In parallel with `step 6`, the Editors document any European and/or global initiatives that aim at standardizing data exchanges across Member States.
 The output of this step will serve as a basis to draft the common data model.

-The scope of `step 6`and `step 7` are complementary: while Working Group members are gathering information on what is nationally implemented, the editor team will focus on existing european initiatives that are used and standardise the exchange of data. `step 6` will provide baseline information while `step 7` will provide information to supplement the first draft of the common data model.
+The scope of `step 6`and `step 7` are complementary: while Working Group members are gathering information on what is nationally implemented, the editor team will focus on existing  initiatives that are used to standardise the exchange of data. `Step 6` will provide baseline information while `step 7` will provide information to supplement the first draft of the common data model.

 </details>